Laura Dern wins best supporting actress Oscar for 'Marriage Story'

 Dern beat Johansson, nominated for "Jojo Rabbit", and her "Little Women" co-star Florence Pugh in the category.
 Other nominees were Margot Robbie ( "Bombshell" ) and Kathy Bates ( "Richard Jewell" ).
 "This is the best birthday present ever," Dern declared as she accepted her trophy.

+"Noah wrote a movie about love and about breaching divisions in the name and in the honour of family and home, and hopefully for all of us, in the name of our planet," she added.
+A decorated actor who has largely been celebrated for her acting chops both on TV and in cinema, Dern today is at the top of her game.

-Her turn as the fierce yet charming and supportive Nora had already earned Dern her fifth Golden Globe, a Bafta, a Critics Choice Award and a Screen Actors Guild Award.
-The actor has often talked about her affinity towards unassuming but sticky characters and as Nora she blazed the screen, especially with her much-talked about monologue in the Noah Baumbach-directed divorce drama.
+Her turn as the fierce yet charming and supportive Nora had already earned Dern her fifth Golden Globe, a BAFTA, a Critics Choice Award and a Screen Actors Guild Award.
+The actor has often talked about her affinity towards unassuming but sticky characters and as Nora she blazed the screen, especially with her much-talked-about monologue in the divorce drama.

 She kick-started started her career in the 1980s but her official film debut was an appearance in "Alice Doesn't Live Here Anymore" (1974), directly opposite her mother.
 Dern rose to prominence with David Lynch's 1986 neo-noir mystery "Blue Velvet".
 She later received an Academy Award nomination for best actress for her portrayal of the titular orphan in the 1991 drama "Rambling Rose" and Ladd, who also starred in the film, was nominated for a best supporting actress Oscar - a first feat for a mother-daughter duo.